allison-payne/dependency-visualizer/README.md

 ## Usage

-1. Click "Upload Lockfile" and select your package-lock.json or yarn.lock file
+1. Upload your lockfile (package-lock.json, yarn.lock, or pnpm-lock.yaml) using the file selector
-2. The dependency graph will be visualized automatically
+2. Explore your dependency graph using mouse or touch interactions:
-3. Use the search box to find specific packages
-4. Toggle between different view options using the controls
+   - Zoom: Mouse wheel / pinch gesture
+   - Pan: Click and drag on empty space / touch and drag
+   - Move nodes: Click and drag nodes / touch and drag nodes
-5. Hover over nodes to see detailed information
+   - View details: Hover over nodes to see dependency information
-6. Click and drag nodes to rearrange the graph
-7. Use the mouse wheel to zoom in/out

 ## License